 Of all the letters in the alphabet, J is one of those that is pretty uncommon.
 In fact,

 the letter J (along with Q and Z) appear the least frequently in words, per to Grammarly.
 If there’s such a shortage of J words, you might think that there would be an equal scarcity of J baby names, too — but you’d be wrong.
-There are so, so many baby names for both boys and girls, and all start with J. You can go with tried and true classics like John or James, or go a bit more modern with Jaden or Javeon.
+There are so, so many baby names that start with J for both boys and girls.
+You can go with tried and true classics like John or James, or go a bit more modern with Jaden or Javeon.

 So if you’re jonesing for a J baby name, or just want to get a jumpstart on the whole

-baby-naming process, try out any of these J baby names that are just joyful.
-1 Jagger
+baby-naming process, try out any of these J baby names that are just right.
+1 Jadore

 While it might make you think of Mick, Jagger is a cool boy’s name that starts with J. It’s of Old English origin, and means “peddler” or “one who cuts” which makes sense when you think of a knife’s jagged edge.